- Centre for Advanced Studies in Finance

 - How German cooperative banks serve SMEs and local communities - Stefanie Schulte, RWGV

 The below blog post gives an overview of one of the topics that was researched as part of the FESSUD project and presented at the final conference in Brussels.
-For a full list of presentations and papers, visit the FESSUD conference website.

 A major network of European public banks and private institutions should be established to raise and co-ordinate investment in projects to mitigate climate change, new research has concluded.